T-Fang/Ocean-Peggle/README.md

     - when the ball touches a block, it should also bounce away.
 But the block should not light up or change its position/movement
   - Sound effects
     - corresponding sound effects should be played when certain events happen (e.g. hit a peg)

-## Written Answers

-### Reflecting on your Design

-> Now that you have integrated the previous parts, comment on your architecture
-> in problem sets 2 and 3.
-Here are some guiding questions:
->
-> - do you think you have designed your code in the previous problem sets well
->   enough?
-> - is there any technical debt that you need to clean in this problem set?
-> - if you were to redo the entire application, is there anything you would
->   have done differently?

-Generally, I have separated the domain logic from the presenting logic.
-However, I did commit a fatal mistake earlier on: not using "Single Source of Truth":

-I first learn the term "Single Source of Truth" when I was learning SwiftUI, it basically says that an attribute/value should have only one copy.
-I tried to be clever in PS3 and chose to present the Peggle Game Views manually instead of using a `PeggleGameRender` to "throw whatever the state of the game engine is onto the screen", and I said to myself that moving a ball using `moveTo()` method of `BallView` will be much efficient then rerendering the whole screen.
-However, as the game gets more complex, I find it very hard to make sure the engine and the `GameBoardView` are in sync.
-In the end, I folded and chose to use a renderer and things became much simpler.
-Similar things happened to the Game Engine.
-I tried to keep two sets of `GamePeg`s and `GameBlock`s, so that I don't have to filter through every `PhysicsObject`s in the Game Engine every time I need to access them.
-However, eventually I chose to use computed property to filter all the objects and things have never gone wrong since then.

-Another technical debt I had to pay is the design of `Physics Engine`.
-Initially, I did not think thoroughly and naively think that I can just change the velocity right away when the object "will" collide with other objects.
-However, the last tutorial teaches me a lesson and I have to do lots of mathematics works (which I should have done in PS3) in PS4.

-Lastly, I found that many design decisions I made turns out to be suboptimal as the game gets more complex.
-When I look back on the design tradeoffs I wrote, I found that I was "convincing" myself to choose a "lazy" approach.
-But in PS4, when the "correct" ways revealed themselves, I could not be more regretted.
-If I were to redo the Peggle Game, I would consider more about extendability